 Below: 1st photo - Summer cone development.
 2nd photo - Mature cones from the prior year in springtime.
 3rd photo - Prior year cones fully open before disintegration.

 Northern White Cedar is not indigenous to the Garden area or to Hennepin County.
 Eloise Butler introduced the tree to the Woodland marsh on May 19, 1909 with trees provided by the Park Board Nursery and added 3 more in Sept.
 1917, same source.
 Martha Crone planted some on July 31, 1933 - plants obtained from near Duluth - and again on Sept.
-3, 1936 - plants obtained from Cedar Bog near Anoka.
+3, 1936 - plants obtained from Cedar Bog near Anoka, and others in 1950.
 The species has been in the Garden ever since.
 It has been planted over the years in a number of locations in the metro area primarily as a landscape ornamental.

 Northern White Cedar is found in the NE quadrant of North America.
 In Canada from Manitoba eastward except Labrador and Newfoundland.
 In the U.S. from Minnesota and Iowa on the west, eastward to the coast and south as far as Tennessee and the Carolinas.
 It is considered threatened or endangered in 8 of the states.
 Some of the survival pressures on the tree come from deer which find the leaves very tasty.
 Within Minnesota its native range is the NE quadrant, south as far as Anoka and Washington counties and it is also known in Pope, Otter Tail, Winona and Houston counties.
 This is the only species of Thuja found in Minnesota.
 There is only one other species, T. plicata, which is the Western Redcedar, widely used for lumber where rot-resistance is needed.